matorholt/cancR/README.md

 ## Maintenance

 The package is regularly maintained and updated.
 Bugs and suggestions are very welcome and should be sent to the package developer.

+## Acknowledgements

+The package developer wishes to thank the developers of prodlim, riskRegression, heaven, mets, rrapply and tidyverse for their incredible work.
+This package is merely just highlighting the qualities of those packages.

+####

 ##### The small print